gregalexsmith/gregalexsmith/_posts/categories-of-software-value.md

 ---
-title: "5 Categories of Software Value"
+title: '5 Categories of Software Value'
-excerpt: "Working theory - We can use 5 categories to break down how software creates value"
+excerpt: 'Working theory - We can use 5 categories to break down how software creates value'
-date: "Feb 12 2023"
+date: 'Feb 12 2023'
 ---

 _Working theory - We can use 5 categories to break down how software creates value.
 They could probably applied to technologies as a whole, but this is a reflection of my experienced so far and interests at the moment (software & the web)._